-Note: For the updated method method for monitoring and measuring gross labor income in real-time, please see the January 2020 update to our framework: Tracking Gross Labor Income In Real-Time Without Revisions
+Note: For the updated method for monitoring and measuring gross labor income in real-time, please see the January 2020 update to our framework: Tracking Gross Labor Income In Real-Time Without Revisions

 The Federal Reserve should revise its framework to achieve at least a floor rate of gross labor income (GLI) growth, as opposed to simply tweaking its existing strategy of targeting consumer price inflation.
 Such a framework will help the Fed evaluate downside risks in a more timely manner, rectify persistent errors in its labor market assessments, and address the asymmetries of its political and policy constraints.